sl4vkek/youtube-comment-downloader/README.md

 # youtube-comment-downloader
-Simple script for downloading Youtube comments without using the Youtube API. ~~The output is in line delimited JSON~~ parseable JSON.
+Simple script for downloading Youtube comments without using the Youtube API.
+The output is in ~~line delimited~~ parseable JSON.
 ### Dependencies
 * Python 3.7+
 * requests